matrix-org/synapse/docs/workers.md

 ```

 The `events` stream also experimentally supports having multiple writers, where
 work is sharded between them by room ID.
-Note that you *must* restart all
+Note that you *must* restart all worker
 instances when adding or removing event persisters.
 An example `stream_writers`
 configuration with multiple writers: